Conexiotechnologies/conexio-stratus-board-schematics/conexio-stratus-pro-nRF9151/Stratus-Pro-nRF9151-PCB/schematic/README.md

-# Conexio Stratus Pro (nRF9161)-board-schematics
+# nRF9151 Conexio Stratus Pro Board Schematics
-Here you will find the schematic design for the Conexio Stratus Pro IoT dev kit based on nRF9161.
+Here you will find the schematic design for the Conexio Stratus Pro IoT dev kit based on nRF9151 SiP.

-More details coming soon!
-Stay tuned!